 1. Double Edged Sword

 I still remember the first time I heard The Word As Law, shortly after it was released in 1990.
 From the first chords of “Double-Edged Sword” I was hooked – the sounds seemed to send some sort of powerful electrical current coursing through my body – and by the time the feedback faded out at the end of “Blisters” I was emotionally spent.
 I had never heard anything like it: The Word As Law completely changed my understanding of three different musical genres – punk, hardcore, and metal.

 The record blends elements of all three.
 There is the raw moodiness of punk.
 The ferocity and anger of hardcore.
 The musicianship and dynamics of metal.
+This reaction is especially susceptible to people who have previously been dependent on alcohol or other substances.
+This group of patients should be kept under observation.
+It is better to periodically monitor their physical and mental condition.
+More information about the drug at https://ecuaexperience.com/generic-ambien-zolpidem/.
 But The Word As Law transcends all those labels, in the process creating something utterly unique.

 It hit me on so many levels.
 It spoke to the anger I had as a young punk, my sense that I was trapped in a dog-eat-dog world of relentless capitalist competition, my alienation from the broader society.
 But it also resonated on a deeper level.
 My father killed himself when I was a teenager, leaving me mourning, feeling as if I were surrounded by a thick fog of despair.
 The Word As Law is not a happy collection of songs, but it played this incredibly positive and cathartic role in my life.
 Listening to it over and over, gave me an odd sense of comfort.
 I realized that I wasn’t the only person struggling with deep emotional turmoil and found myself slowly working through the anger and grief that had enveloped me.